Paperweights made by North American makers who do not have separate pages on my website.

 PW2716.
 Joe St Clair, Elwood, Indiana – Magnum Crimp Rose.
 Joe made these as his high end weights, earning his crimp roses a permanent spot on the list of weights a crimp collector absolutely must have.
 This is a beautiful made pink crimp rose from the old master himself.
 It is interesting that the St Clair family are descendants of glass makers from Alsace-Lorraine, France, home of the famous Saint Louis glassworks.
 This style is classically American from the heartland of Indiana – as American as apple pie and baseball.
 This weight is in excellent, like new, condition.
 The hot stamp on the base reads “JOE ST CLAIR.”
 No collection of American paperweights is complete without one of these.
 Joe was born in 1909 and passed away in 1987.
 He made his last weights in 1984.
 3 1/2 inch diameter; 3 7/16 inches tall; two pounds and two ounces. $325

 PW1593.
 Steve Lundberg Signed 1989 Museum Piece.
 A delicate spider lily with red-spotted yellow lampworked petals over six green lampworked leaves.
 Steve Lundberg passed away in 2008.
 Signed pieces like this are hard to find.
 The weight is signed: “Steven Lundberg, Lundberg Studios 1989 011708” along the side of the base.
 2 3/4 inches in diameter; 2 3/4 inches tall; one pound and one ounce.
-The condition is excellent. $250
+The condition is PERFECT AS NEW. $250